-Under the terms of a trust agreement between JP Morgan Chase Bank (the "Trustee") and the Company, the Trustee administers a trust fund on behalf of the Plan.
+Under the terms of a trust agreement between Great West Trust Company, LLC (the "Trustee") and the Company, the Trustee administers a trust fund on behalf of the Plan.
 The value of the investments and changes therein of this trust have been reported to the Plan by the Trustee.

 Shares of mutual funds and Company common stock are reported at fair value as determined based on quoted market prices.
-Plan interests in benefit responsive investment contracts are stated at fair value, with a corresponding adjustment to contract value for investment contracts that are deemed to be fully benefit-responsive.
+Plan interests in benefit responsive investment contracts are stated at contract value.
 Contract value represents contributions made under the contract plus earnings on the underlying investments, less Plan withdrawals and administrative expenses.
-Shares in the collective Trust are valued at fair value based on the net asset value as reported by the fund investment manager.